qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Avoid intersections of new polygons
 -----------------------------------

-A second topological option called |checkbox| :guilabel:`Avoid intersections` prevents you to draw new features that overlap an existing one.
+When the snapping mode is set to ``Advanced configuration``, for polygon layers, there's an option called |checkbox| :guilabel:`Avoid intersections`.
+This option prevents you from drawing new features that overlap existing ones in the selected layer, which allows a quicker digitizing of adjacent polygons.

-It is for quicker digitizing of adjacent polygons.
-If you already have one polygon, it is possible with this option to digitize the second one such that both intersect, and QGIS then cuts the second polygon to the boundary of the existing one.
+With avoid intersections enabled, if you already have one polygon, you can digitize a second one such that both intersect.
+QGIS will cut the second polygon to the boundary of the existing one.
 The advantage is that you don't have to digitize all vertices of the common boundary.

-.. note:: If the new geometry is totally covered by existing ones, it gets cleared and the new feature will have no geometry when allowed by the provider, otherwise saving modifications will make QGIS pop-up an error message.
+.. note:: If the new geometry is totally covered by existing ones, it gets cleared, and QGIS will show an error message.

-.. warning:: **Use cautiously the** :guilabel:`Avoid Intersections` **option**
+.. warning:: **Use cautiously the** :guilabel:`Avoid overlap` **option**

-   Because the option cuts or clears geometry of any overlaping feature from any polygon layer, do not forget to uncheck this option once you no longer need it otherwise, you can get unexpected geometries.
+   Since this option will cut new overlapping geometries of any polygon layer, you can get unexpected geometries if you forget to uncheck it when longer needed.

 .. index:: Snapping on intersections